 No sooner had the thought entered his mind, it was gone again.
 The man’s phone vibrated on his hip, he holstered his coffee cup in a compartment on his backpack and pulled out his phone.
 It was a text message from his wife, “Next time you get the children ready for school, make sure you give them mittens.
 Be a father.”

-Their relations had been tenuous for the past year and his blood boiled at the statement his wife had texted.
-He began texting her back an appropriate response as he stepped onto a cross walk at New Chardon Street.
-Half-way through “How dare you accu” he heard a sliding sound and a sharp pain hit him in the left leg.
+Their relations had been tenuous for the past year and his blood boiled at the statement his wife had just texted.
+He began texting her back an appropriate response as he stepped onto a crosswalk at New Chardon Street.
+Halfway through “How dare you accu…” he heard a sliding sound and a sharp pain hit him in the left leg.
 Looking up at the bumper that had just collided with him, his iPhone went flying into the air as the rest of his body hit the hood of the car with full force.
-The entire event took place in a second, but all moved in slow motion.
+The entire event took place in a second, but all seemed to move in slow motion.
 The man saw his backpack flying into the air and falling toward the passenger side of the car as his own body rolled off the hood and in front of the car.
 He stared up at the pointed roof of the courthouse as it loomed over him and raindrops magnified like saucers, hit his eyeball.
-The man couldn’t breath, couldn’t scream.
+The man couldn’t breathe, couldn’t scream.
 He lost consciousness.

 All was black.

 His lungs were forced full of air and the air escaped.
 Again, his lungs forced themselves to expand and exhaled.
 His chest hurt with each forced breath.
 Vaguely he felt pressure on his chest as something pressed hard against him.
 A muffled woman’s voice yelled “Call 911!”

 The man could hear another man say “I didn’t see him.
 Oh, God!
 Why didn’t he see me?”